Australia's Food Environment Dashboard

 • The NSW Government provides both local and central support services for schools to assist them to meet the Strategy.

-• The Department of Health and the Department of Education continue to support the independent evaluation of the Healthy Food and Drink Project and make the survey results publicly available.
+• The Department of Health and the Department of Education continue to support the independent evaluation of their healthy food and drink program and make the survey results publicly available.

 Key Recommendations